-In its latest blog post titled “Project Strobe: Protecting your data, improving our third-party API, and sunsetting consumer Google+,” Google has announced the findings of Project Strobe.
+In its latest blog post titled “Project Strobe: Protecting your data, improving our third-party API, and sunsetting consumer Google+,” announced were the findings of Project Strobe Google data breach.
 Described as a “root-and-branch review of third-party developer access to Google account and Android device data, and of our philosophy around apps’ data access” the blog post outlines four “Findings” and associated “Actions” based on the project audit.

 The first Finding and Action are the most important.

 “Finding 1: There are significant challenges in creating and maintaining a successful Google+ product that meets consumers’ expectations.

 Action 1: We are shutting down Google+ for consumers.”

 Many of us who work in development probably had a similar reaction to the Finding: “Duh, you did not need an audit to know that!
 There are significant challenges in the creation and maintenance of any product with a consumer base, especially one for social media!”

 However, what looks like a simple attempt at stating the obvious actually masks a very serious announcement of a security data breach that was found as part of the review.
 Seven paragraphs in, Google admits:

 - The bug was found in March 2018 and was immediately patched

 - The bug left sensitive information such as user names, email addresses, occupation, gender and age exposed

 - Up to 500,000 Google+ Profiles were impacted